AdsidTFD/BreveMenus/README.md

 * object `tooltipOffset` - How far the tooltip should appear from the mouse.
     * number `x` - How far right the tooltip should appear from the mouse in pixels.
 Negative goes left.
 This defaults to 5.
     * number 'y' - How far down the tooltip should appear from the mouse in pixels.
 Negative goes up.
 This defaults to 5.
+* boolean `hideTooltipOnMouseMove` - Whether the tooltips should be hidden when the mouse is moved.
+This is true by default.

 ### `setTooltip(obj, text)`